 You have no items in your shopping cart.

-This may seem like a silly question to some, but do you know what is cotton made of?
+This may seem like a silly question to some, but do you know What is cotton made of?
 There are so many fabrics out there, a lot of folks are ignorant of what they put in their environment or on their bodies.
-From manmade chemicals which can contain harmful substances, to natural fabrics, to the cost of material, there are many things out there that the average consumer just doesn’t know.
+From man-made chemicals which can contain harmful substances, to natural fabrics, to the cost of material, there are many things out there that the average consumer just doesn’t know.

 In the olden days, cotton was always handpicked, hand combed, hand-spun and hand weaved.
 With the invention of machines that do the work instead of people, the price of the product has decreased since the amount of human labor is less.
 Unfortunately, so has the quality of the product, since the mechanization of harvesting can tear and rip the cotton fibers.

 The higher quality products are still made from handpicked cotton since the fabric is made from fibers that are intact.
 They feel smoother and take dye in a more even manner than the machine harvested types.
+This is also a reason for people choosing bedding accessories of hand picked cotton and you can easily find them into the market or in online bedding accessories store.

 It is lightweight.
 The spaces in between the woven fibers allow air to circulate so that it provides warmth in the winter and coolness in the summer.
 It allows sweat to evaporate quicker in summer to keep the body cooler.
 Whether it is bed linens or clothing, it is a healthy alternative to man-made materials.